-Supports Cameroon's Updated NDC (2021) conditional target to reduce GHG emissions by 35% by 2030 and make renewables 25% of energy mix by 2035.
+Supports Cameroon's Updated NDC (2021) conditional target to reduce GHG emissions by 35% by 2030.
 Renewable energy projects like upOwa are expected to have an important role in achieving universal electricity access, as outlined in Cameroon’s Rural Electrification Master Plan (2016).

-Over 350,000 people in Cameroon are expected to gain access to clean electricity for the first time by 2023 through this ambitious pay-as-you-go (PAYG) solar home systems (SHS) initiative.
+Approximately one million people in Cameroon are expected to gain access to clean electricity for the first time through this ambitious pay-as-you-go (PAYG) solar home systems (SHS) initiative.

-As of the end of 2018, upOwa SAS had installed more than 4,500 systems mainly across two central regions of the country, connecting over 20,000 people to clean energy.
-A successful EUR 3m capital raise in 2019 – including EUR 1.3m equity financing from REPP – enabled the company to embark on a rapid expansion phase.
-This has resulted in nearly 28,000 active units as of 31 March 2023.
-The units have connected nearly 140,000 people, as well as 374 micro-businesses and nearly 100 critical services such as schools, clinics, hospitals and water pumping stations, to electricity for the first time.
+A successful EUR 3m capital raise in 2019 – including EUR 1.3m equity financing from REPP – enabled developer upOwa SAS to embark on a rapid expansion phase that has resulted in nearly 28,000 active units as of 31 March 2023.
+The units have connected nearly 140,000 people, as well as 325 micro-businesses and more than 80 critical services such as schools, clinics, hospitals and water pumping stations, to electricity for the first time.

 upOwa provides systems to off-grid households using a lease-to-own model.
 Customers pay a deposit and then make monthly payments on a mobile phone money platform with targeted repayment periods of 18-24 months.
 Customers can choose between a 6Wp lights and phone charging-only system, a 10Wp system with a radio, or a 40Wp to 50Wp system that provides additional power for other appliances, such as TVs with variable screen size.